 5.Great value for those who ski a lot

-Dividing the ¥117,500 super early bird price for the 2024-2025 season by the average one-day pass price for the 10 resorts, it takes roughly 20 ski trips to break even.
-That's two and a half months, assuming you ski every weekend in a month at Hakuba Valley.
+Dividing the 2024-2025 super early bird price of 117,500 yen by the average price of a one-day pass for the 10 ski resorts, it works out to roughly 20 skiing sessions to break even.
+20 sessions would

 6.You can go skiing without any worries

-The peace of mind of being able to ski at any of the 10 ski resorts, whenever and wherever you want, is surprisingly great.
-It also means you can ski according to your preferences and mood, so even if it starts raining heavily just as you start skiing, with a valet ticket you can easily give up and switch your mood by visiting another ski resort or enjoying the town at the base.
+The peace of mind that comes from being able to go skiing at any of the 10 ski resorts anytime, anywhere, without any worries, is surprisingly significant.
+It's like being able to ski according to your preferences and mood, but for example, even if it starts raining heavily while you're skiing, if you have a valet ticket, it's easier to give up and switch gears, perhaps by hopping to another ski resort or enjoying the town at the base.
+It

-You can also try skiing at different ski resorts in the morning and afternoon, or have lunch at a restaurant at the base.
-Sometimes you can take a break from skiing and just relax while enjoying the scenery, expanding the variety of ways to enjoy a ski resort.
+also expands the ways you can enjoy skiing, such as skiing at different resorts in the morning and afternoon, or having lunch at a restaurant at the base.
+Sometimes you can even spend time relaxing and enjoying the scenery instead of skiing intensely, thus broadening the variety of ways you can enjoy a ski resort.

 7.There are various benefits

-Although it's not widely known, there are some perks only available to those who have a volleyball pass.
-A typical example is free use of the shuttle bus that connects the 10 ski resorts.
+Although not widely known, there are perks available only to those with a volleyball ticket.
+A prime example is free rides on the shuttle bus connecting the 10 ski resorts.

-In addition, discounts on day-trip hot spring bathing fees and night-time lift tickets are also included every year.
+Other perks typically include discounts on day-trip hot spring bathing fees and discounts on night lift tickets.

-As you can see, the valley pass, which allows you to ski at all 10 ski resorts, has many advantages over a season pass at just one ski resort.
-Hakuba Valley ski resorts have slopes to satisfy any type of skier, including powder, park, freeriding, carving, and mogul runs.
-What's more, the top of the ski resort also provides access to a vast backcountry area (*1).
+Thus, the valet pass, which allows you to ski at all 10 ski resorts, offers many advantages over a season pass for just one ski resort.
+Hakuba Valley's ski resorts have slopes to satisfy every skier, whether it's powder, park, freeriding, carving, or mogul skiing.
+Furthermore, you can access a vast backcountry area from the top of the ski resorts (*1).
+Hakuba

-Hakuba Valley is a place worth returning to for multiple seasons.
+Valley is a place worth visiting for many seasons.

 Limited to STEEP readers!
 Campaign underway